KEY FACTS

 2009:

-- Soon after a $1.5 million (K3.9 million) ‘Village Livelihoods Project’ conceived by DEWHA, without any consultation with the Department of Community Development in PNG, or the Kokoda Track Authority, was imposed with the aim of assisting local villagers to earn additional income from trekkers.
-The program failed because it did not include consultation with trek operators who generate the income for Kokoda tourism.
-No additional income was earned by villagers and no additional crops were produced from local gardens to meet trekkers needs.
-When the failures became apparent it was quietly shelved.
+- Soon after a $1.5 million (K3.9 million) ‘Village Livelihoods Project’ conceived by DEWHA in Canberra, without any consultation with the PNG Department of Community Development or Kokoda tour operators was imposed on the Kokoda Track Authority with the aim of assisting local villagers to earn additional income from trekkers.
+The program failed because the proponents had no understanding of the need for tour groups to be self-sufficient regarding the provision of food for their groups and the unreliability of village support.

 - DEWHA officials then extended the definition of the Kokoda Trail to the ‘Kokoda Track Corridor’ – and later to the ‘Kokoda Track Region’ which then included areas further afield such as Sirinumu Dam on the South Coast and the beach-heads of Buna and Gona on the North Coast.
-This subtle rebadging provided a smorgasbord of opportunity for Canberra based officials, academics and consultants involved in social mapping, gender equity studies, capacity building, mentoring and social inclusion.
+This subtle rebadging provided a smorgasbord of opportunity for Canberra based officials, academics and consultants involved in anthropology, archeology, social mapping, gender equity studies, capacity building, mentoring, and social inclusion.

 2010:

 - DEWHA was rebadged as the Department of Sustainability, Environment, Water, Population, and Communities (DSEWPC).
-Heritage was removed from their title however the role of environment officials in PNG was not affected.
+‘Heritage’ was removed from their title however the role of environment officials in PNG was not affected.

 2011: